redtexts/texts/bordiga_1958_revolutionary_program_property.md

 is a very essential factor of the population, production and political power".
-Therefore no one can say that the peasants, as far as I am concerned, do not exist, as an excuse, or that the movements of the colonial peoples, as far as I am concerned, do not exist^[See the series of documents produced at General Meetings of the party on this question in "El marxismo y la cuestion nacional y colonial", _El Programa Comunista_, no. 36, October-December 1980.].
+Therefore no one can say that the peasants, as far as I am concerned, do not exist, as an excuse, or that the movements of the colonial peoples, as far as I am concerned, do not exist.[^fn-2]

 That the theory of the function of these social classes, however, and the way the Marxist party should approach them, should be a copy of the